The Complete Guide to the British Peerage & Baronetage

 Both these ladies are "gateway" ancestors, as they provide the English families they married into with interesting Continental descents.

 Doña Sancha, who was part of the group of young Castilian ladies of aristocratic birth who accompanied Princess Constance of Castile when she came to England in 1371 to marry John "of Gaunt", Duke of Lancaster, married Sir Walter Blount, of Sodington, co.
 Worcester, in about 1373.
 She gives her many English descendants descents from some of the leading families of medieval Spain as well as a royal descent from the Kings of Castile & Leon.

 Charlotte de la Trémoille was the daughter of a French nobleman, the Duke of Thouars.
 Her mother was a Princess of Nassau & Orange and she herself was the first cousin of William II, Stadtholder of the Netherlands, the father of the future King William III.
 Charlotte married the 7th Earl of Derby in 1626 and she is principally remembered for her spirited defence, in her husband's absence, of Lathom House in 1644, when it was put to siege by Parliamentary forces during the English Civil War.
-Her ancestry has royal descents from the Kings of Naples, the Dukes of Savoy and the House of Bourbon.
+Her ancestry has royal descents from the Kings of Naples, the Dukes of Savoy and several from the House of Bourbon.

 ã Copyright: Heraldic Media Limited.
 All rights reserved.